-We were pleased with our company's record-setting financial performance in 2022 despite the challenges brought about by macroeconomic headwinds and lingering supply chain constraints.
-Our closing stock price was \$177.63 at the end of fiscal 2022, compared to \$230.48 at the end of our 2021 fiscal year.
-While our one-year TSR was negative, due in large part to stock market volatility caused by macroeconomic conditions, our three-year TSR remained strong.
-Our one-year TSR in 2022 was -23% and our three-year TSR was 19%.
+We were pleased with our company's record-setting financial performance in 2023 despite the challenges brought about by inflationary pressures, geopolitical tensions, labor availability and macroeconomic headwinds in Europe and China.
+Our closing stock price was \$280.31 at the end of fiscal 2023, compared to \$177.63 at the end of our 2022 fiscal year.
+Our one- and three-year TSR remained strong.
+Our one-year TSR in 2023 was 58% and our three-year TSR was 26%.

 Our compensation committee uses certain financial measures that are derived from generally accepted accounting principles (GAAP) to measure the performance of our named executive officers that are based upon adjusted diluted EPS and adjusted EBITDA, as described below.
 The non-GAAP financial measures used by our compensation committee and those presented above, including adjusted diluted EPS and adjusted EBITDA, are not meant to be considered superior to or a substitute for results of operations prepared in accordance with GAAP.
 We believe these measures allow us to compare results consistently between periods and to exclude certain items that may not be indicative of our core business, operating results or future outlook.
-A reconciliation of the non-GAAP financial measures presented above to the most comparable GAAP measures is included in Annex A to this proxy statement.
+A reconciliation of the non-GAAP financial measures presented above to the most comparable GAAP measures is included in Annex B to this proxy statement.

-2022 Say-on-Pay Vote
+2023 Say-on-Pay Vote

 Our stockholders cast an advisory vote ("say on pay") annually on the executive compensation of our named executive officers.
-At our company's 2022 annual meeting of stockholders, stockholders had the opportunity to approve our executive compensation program by casting a non-binding, advisory vote.
-A substantial majority of our stockholders approved our program (approximately 90% of the shares voted were cast in favor), indicating to our compensation committee that our stockholders do not believe major changes to our executive compensation program were necessary.
-Our compensation committee considered the 2022 stockholder vote in making its determinations regarding the structure of our compensation program in 2023.
+At our company's 2023 annual meeting of stockholders, stockholders had the opportunity to approve our executive compensation program by casting a non-binding, advisory vote.
+A substantial majority of our stockholders approved our program (approximately 93% of the shares voted were cast in favor), indicating to our compensation committee that our stockholders do not believe major changes to our executive compensation program were necessary.
+Our compensation committee considered the 2023 stockholder vote in making its determinations regarding the structure of our compensation program in 2024.